Hi! I’m Carrie.

-- I don’t drink coffee, but I’m almost always steeping a cup of tea
+I don’t drink coffee, but I’m almost always steeping a cup of tea

     After five awesome years in Albuquerque (where I was honored to be part of Doulas of the Southwest), my husband’s job led my family to relocate to New Orleans in early 2019.
-I am still involved in several birth projects in New Mexico, including the UNM Birth Companion Program and the New Mexico Doula Association.
+I am still involved in several birth projects in New Mexico, including the UNM Birth Companion Program.

     In 2020, I completed training as a community herbalist at Samara School of Community Herbalism in New Orleans.
 In 2022, I opened Starbodied Herbals, a tiny shop focused on supportive plant medicine for birthworkers and parents.

     I support births in all settings (hospital, birth center, home) and have experience with vaginal birth after cesarean, planned cesarean birth, medically-complicated and high-risk pregnancies, and more.
 Supporting diverse families, like single parents and LGBTQI people, is important to me.

     To see my other training and continued education, click here.

     Activism and change-making with a birth justice lens is a key part of how I move through the world as a birthworker.
-I am a co-founder and volunteer coordinator of the UNMH Volunteer Birth Companion program, a cofunder and forner steering committee lead of the New Mexico Doula Association and a former HealthConnectOne Birth Equity Leadership Academy Leader.
+I am a co-founder and volunteer coordinator of the UNMH Volunteer Birth Companion program, a cofunder and former director of the New Mexico Doula Association and a former HealthConnectOne Birth Equity Leadership Academy Leader.
 I am a former staff member and former member-at-large on the board of the New Mexico Breastfeeding Task Force.

     Writing Your Birth Story Online Course